mamun2519/devops-with-kubernetes/17. Node Affinity & Pod Affinity/readme.md

 2️⃣ Create a Pod that runs only on `role=db` Node using **Node Affinity**.
 3️⃣ Create a Web Pod that stays near the DB Pod using **Pod Affinity**.
 4️⃣ Create a Web Deployment with 3 replicas that must run on **different Nodes** using **Pod Anti-Affinity**.

----

-## ✅ You Did It!

-Awesome Juboraj! 🔥
-Now you understand how Kubernetes **schedules and controls Pods smartly.**

-Next, we’ll move to the **Security & Monitoring Phase** — starting with 👇
-**Lesson 20: Service Account & RBAC (Role-Based Access Control)**

-👉 Shall we start Lesson 20?